 The Twinkly History of Christmas Lights

 Once upon a Holiday season in 1885, some generous folks put up a Christmas tree in a Chicago hospital.
-As everyone did back then, they illuminated the evergreen with lit candles.
-Candles symbolized the coming of the light or the Christ child, and they made the tree look oh-so-pretty.
-Indeed, the glow and flicker from those candles must have been dazzling… until one fell off the tree and landed on the floor.
-Since evergreen is quite catchy when it comes to fire (you’ve all seen that Christmas tree fire video right?) it wasn’t long before the blaze flared out of control.
-Mass panic ensued as personnel scrambled to evacuate patients.
-Most of the building burned to the ground.
-As the incident gets scant mention on the world wide web, I wasn’t able to learn of any deaths or serious injuries.
-So, hopefully a Christmas miracle prevented any, but that wasn’t the case with many a Christmas fire back in the day.
+As everyone did back then, they illuminated it with lit candles, for the coming of the light or the Christ child, and to make the tree look oh-so-pretty.
+It must have been dazzling… until a candle fell off the tree and landed on the floor.
+Since evergreen is quite catchy when it comes to fire (you’ve all seen that Christmas tree fire video right?) the blaze quickly flared out of control.
+Mass panic ensued as personnel scrambled to evacuate patients, and the building burned to the ground.
+As the incident gets scant mention on the world wide web, I couldn’t learn of any deaths or serious injuries.
+Hopefully a Christmas miracle prevented any, but that wasn’t the case with many a Christmas fire back in the day.
 Fires from Christmas tree candles claimed a lot of unwitting victims and caused serious burns – especially for children.

 He wrote: “There… was a large Christmas tree presenting a most picturesque and uncanny aspect.
 It was brilliantly lighted with many colored globes about as large as an English walnut and was turning some six times a minute on a little pine box.
 There were 80 lights in all, encased in these dainty glass eggs, and about equally divided between white, red, and blue.
 As the tree turned, the colors alternated, all the lamps going out and being relit at every revolution.
 The rest was a continuous twinkling of dancing colors, red, white, blue, white, red, blue – all evening… one can hardly imagine anything prettier.”

 When he plugged in that tree, Mr. Johnson, and his counterpart Thomas Edison, sparked a craze.
 Christmas lights, in all of their twinkly delightfulness, were born.
-However, for many years, they were only available to the super wealthy.
-Because back then, giving a tree its electric flare was not so easy as running to Target and picking up a few strands of lights.
-Electric lights of any kind were still very new.
+However, for many years, only the super wealthy could attain them.
+Back then, electric flare for a tree was not so easy as running to Target and picking up a few strands of lights.
 Only the most elite neighborhoods could afford the juice from Edison’s company.
 If a person had access to electricity via Edison or a very expensive generator, they had to find someone with the wiring know-how to illuminate their trees.
-And since each bulb had to be wired in individually, it was a very intricate process.
-For the rest of the 1880s and into the 1890s, Christmas lights were so rare that most people didn’t even know they existed.
+And since each bulb had to be wired in individually, it would be a very intricate process.
+For the rest of the 1880s and into the 1890s, Christmas lights remained so rare that most people didn’t even know they existed.

-Word got out slowly but surely in the mid-1890s.
-President Grover Cleveland put a big stamp on the tree light map in 1895, when he wired up the White House tree with its first ever set of electric bulbs.
-The tree lights also popped on in the children’s ward of an NYC hospital, thanks to a wealthy and charitable citizen who wanted to give sick children a smile.
+Word got out slowly but surely in the mid-1890s, and in 1895, President Grover Cleveland wired up the White House tree with its first ever set of electric bulbs.
+Tree lights also popped on in the children’s ward of an NYC hospital, thanks to a wealthy and charitable citizen who wanted to give sick children a smile.
 A reporter for the New York Times captured the moment:

 “The children’s ward of the New York Hospital was aglow last night with hundreds of lights that shone on a big Christmas tree in the middle of the room.
 Around it were gathered all the children of the ward, some propped up with pillows and others running about on the floor, all clad in warm red jackets and all alike beaming with pleasure… The tree itself was a sight to see.
 It was so arranged as to revolve slowly, and as it moved, electric lights shone from each of its boughs.
 The children, many of whom had never seen anything half so fine, shouted with delight.”

-Is that not the cutest image?
-Sickly little children finding some joy in their first lit up Christmas tree?
-It was a precious sight, but it was still painfully rare.
-It could cost over $300 to make a single tree glimmer (the equivalent of a couple thousand dollars today).
-While people were indeed enchanted with the lights, many were soured at how much it cost and how unavailable they were to the general populace.
-By then, General Electric had bought out Edison and his light-bulb factory.
-They tried to make tree lights simpler by distributing pamphlets on how to wire them at home – usually by using another electrical fixture (like a chandelier) as a power source.
+As the twentieth century dawned, General Electric tried to make tree lights simpler by distributing pamphlets on how to wire them at home – usually by using another electrical fixture (like a chandelier) as a power source.
 They also sold the bulbs at a lower price.
 A nice try, but it still didn’t make tree lights available to the average family.
 It also still required a high-level knowledge of electricity, even with the handy DIY pamphlets from GE.

 Neither are electric Christmas lights as a whole.
-Once the most novel of novelty items, they are now plastered on every house, window, lamp post, and evergreen.
+Once the most novel of novelty items, twinkly lights are now plastered on every house, window, lamp post, and evergreen at Christmas time.
 You can get Christmas trees that are pre-wired with lights.
 You can also get laser projectors that splash your house with dazzling light shows.
-If you want to do it “the old-fashioned way,” a few dollars can get you a wire strand that is packed with hundreds of twinkly lights.
+If you want to do it “the old-fashioned way,” a few dollars buys you a wire strand packed with hundreds of lights.

 The Christmas Tree Book – P.V.
 Snyder